back

 MENU

-Lilly Endowment has awarded grants to 41 museums and other cultural institutions across the United States to develop exhibitions and educational programs that fairly and accurately portray the role of religion in the U.S and around the world.
-The grants are from two invitational rounds of the Religion and Cultural Institutions Initiative, in 2020 and 2022, and earlier funding efforts at the Endowment.
+Lilly Endowment has awarded 72 grants to support museums and other cultural institutions across the United States in developing exhibitions and educational programs that fairly and accurately portray the role of religion in the U.S and around the world.
+The grants are from three rounds of the Religion and Cultural Institutions Initiative, in 2020, 2022 and 2024, and earlier funding efforts at the Endowment.

 Round One Grantees